aseeler/tp_ngs_scarabi/README.md

 A script 'Alevin.sh' was written to run Alevin, using the transcriptome data downloaded previously, the salmon library and the tgMap file.
 The script is run separately for both samples (the WT and the mutant).

+## Retrieving Alevin analysis

+The Alevin analysis for every sample was downloaded (from https://flower.ens-lyon.fr/tp_ngs/scarabi/Alevin/quant)

+# Seurat analysis
+## Opening files in R
+Alevin analysis of all the samples was opened in an Rmarkdown file.
+Data will be analyzed using the Seurat package.

+##Quality control
+Visualization of the data using violin plots then selection of cells according to some criteria :
+Exclusion of the 5% of cells with the highest percentage of mitochondrial gene expresion Selection of the cells with less than 0.2% of chloroplastic genes

+##Normalization

 #Tools